Pauli-Lubanski, Supertwistors, and the Superspinning Particle: 4D Super-Pauli-Lubanski

-For simplicity, we shall assume that the Poincar\'e charges are realized as functions on phase space, so that the Lie product is the Poisson bracket and the associative product of the enveloping algebra (implicitly used in the definition of PL tensors) is just the product of functions.
+For simplicity, we shall assume that the Poincar\'e charges are realized as functions on phase space, so that the Lie product is the Poisson bracket and the associative product of the enveloping algebra is just the product of functions.
 The non-zero PB relations of the Poincar\'e charges are

-Our first goal is to find a supertranslation invariant super-Pauli-Lubanski 3-form in the context of an ${\cal N}=1$ super-Poincar\'e algebra spanned by the Lorentz generators $J_{mn}$ and the supertranslation generators $(P_m,Q^\alpha)$, where $Q^\alpha$ are the components of a minimal spinor.
+Our first goal is to find a supertranslation invariant SPL 3-form in the context of an ${\cal N}=1$ super-Poincar\'e algebra spanned by the Lorentz generators $J_{mn}$ and the supertranslation generators $(P_m,Q^\alpha)$, where $Q^\alpha$ are the components of a minimal spinor.
 We assume, for simplicity of presentation, that the minimal spinor is Majorana, as it is in 4D (in which case $\alpha=1,2,3,4$) but otherwise there is no restriction on the spacetime dimension.
 We also continue to assume that the Lie product is a Poisson bracket, now suitably generalized to accomodate anticommuting functions; in this case the components of $Q$ are mutually anticommuting and their Poisson brackets are symmetric, rather than antisymmetric, under interchange.
 The additional non-zero PB relations defining the ${\cal N}=1$ super-Poincar\'e algebra are

 We recall that $C$ is the charge conjugation matrix.
 Given the restriction we have imposed on the spacetime dimension, the matrix $C$ is antisymmetric and the matrices $\Gamma_m C$ are symmetric.